toss/es-git/docs/reference/classes/Reference.md

 > **isTag**(): `boolean`

-Check if a reference is a tag
+Check if a reference is a tag.

 #### Returns